AleksandrBausher/theFilmReel/README.md

 ## Installation
-1. Sign up for free on TMDB and GIPHY to get your api keys.
+Step 1.
+Sign up for free on TMDB and GIPHY to get your api keys.
-2. Clone the repository or download the code as zip file.
+Step 2.
+Clone the repository or download the code as zip file.
-3. Replace your api keys with the preloaded keys in the script.js file.
+Step 3.
+Replace your api keys with the preloaded keys in the script.js file.
-4. Open the index.html page with your browser to see the web app.
+Step 4.
+Open the index.html page with your browser to see the web app.

 ## Usage